Architect Vlado Milunić dies at 81; linked to Prague icon

 Their nine-story project was completed in 1996 and was named among “The Best Design of 1996” by Time magazine.

-The unusual architecture initially caused controversy, with critics saying it didn’t fit its historical surroundings.
-But such arguments gradually disappeared and the building became a must-see site for tourists alongside Prague’s historical landmarks like the Charles Bridge and Prague Castle.
+The unusual architecture initially caused some controversy, with critics saying it didn’t fit its historical surroundings.
+But such arguments gradually disappeared and the building became a must-seen site for tourists alongside Prague’s historical landmarks like the Charles Bridge and Prague Castle.

 Born on March 3, 1941, in Zagreb, Milunić lived in Prague with his family since he was 16.
 He studied architecture at the Czech Technical University where he later became a lecturer.
 In the late 1960s, he spent three years in Paris on internships.

-Among his other projects, the architect is known for an apartment complex, several retirement homes in the Czech capital, and a day-care center for disabled children in the city of Ceske Budejovice.
+Among his other projects, the architect is known for an apartment complex and several retirement homes in the Czech capital as well as well a day-care center for disabled children in the city of Ceske Budejovice.